hadiazt/YT-Channel-Info/README.md

 # 🌟 Spread the word!

-If you want to say thank you and/or support active development of the Nava app:
+If you want to say thank you and/or support active development of the repo:
 - Add a GitHub Star to the project!
 - Join our discord servers [sosis](https://discord.gg/4zY83B9GnZ).
 - Follow my profile [hadi-az](https://github.com/hadiazt)

+Thanks so much for your interest in growing the reach of the repo!

 <br/>